Traveling Salesman Problem (TSP) and How Tech Can Solve It

 Why is Traveling Salesman Problem challenging to solve?

-There is no possibility of finding such an algorithm that solves every TSP problem.
-Also, some constraints make TSP more challenging to solve.
+It’s impossible to find an algorithm that solves every single TSP problem.
+There are also some constraints that make TSP more challenging to solve:

-- No automated records of on-demand deliveries and scheduled deliveries
+- No automated records of scheduled and last-minute business appointments

 - Traffic congestion